richonguzman/LoRa_APRS_iGate/README.md

 ## Timeline (Versions):

-- 2024.10.08 New EcoMode for Remote Digirepeaters without WiFi/WiFiAP,Screen,Leds (Example: LILYGO LoRa32 uses only 24mA, with WifiAP and all was 150mA).
+- 2024.10.08 New EcoMode for Remote Digirepeaters without WiFi/WiFiAP, Screen, Leds (Example: LILYGO LoRa32 uses only 24mA, with WifiAP and all was 150mA).
+APRS Message/Queries can start/stop this mode too.
 - 2024.10.06 Cross Frequency Digirepeater Rules added.
 - 2024.09.23 Libraries Update for SDK3
 - 2024.09.23 Added Enconded Telemetry for Battery (+ External Voltage) in Station GPS Beacon Packet.